grafana/faro-web-sdk/demo/README.md

      [<img src="docs/assets/userJourney/seedErrorEvents.png" alt="Events for Seed page with error run" height="100" />][assets-seed-error-events]
      [<img src="docs/assets/userJourney/seedErrorTraces.png" alt="Traces for Seed page with error run" height="100" />][assets-seed-error-traces]
 1. Navigate to the [Register page][demo-register-page]
-   - `routeChange` event is registered with the new URL and the React route associated to that specific URL
+   - `route_change` event is registered with the new URL and the React route associated to that specific URL
 1. Enter `john.doe@grafana.com` as email and the fill in the rest of the fields then click on the `Register` button
    - The following events are registered:
      - `registerAttempt`